asyncapi/community/voting.md

 * 👎 indicates that the member was against.
 * 👀 indicates that the member abstained from voting.

-Tracking file us automatically updated by a bot after each vote is completed.
+Tracking file is automatically updated by a bot after each vote is completed.
 It also records whether the member has voted in the last 3 months, helping to identify inactive TSC Members.

 ### Note